eirinikos/ruby-bites/README.md

 ####Greetings!
-I've pushed these files to Github so that I can track my progress.
+I've pushed these files to Github so that I can track my learning progress.
+This repo is also a sort of bookmark collection of programming challenges that are ideal for eventual refactoring - perhaps in a pair programming or mob programming environment.

 ####tictactoe.rb
 Run `ruby tictactoe.rb` from your command line to enjoy a game of Tic-Tac-Toe.